CIS-566-Fall-2023/hw02-jellyfish/README.md

 To finish the project, I added a material to all the different parts to give it a transparent or pink color.
 Then, I animated the model.
 I used a null node, that I called the Controller to house the keyframes for the jellyfish.
 I copied selected properties of the fish that I wanted to animate.
 In this project, I animated the jellyfish's Y Position to make it move up and down, controlled the bend of the bell as well as the bend of the tip of the bell, and I animated the noise of the organs to make them move and fluctuate slightly.
 Finally, I merges all the pieces together.

 ![Final Merge](https://github.com/kyraSclark/hw02-jellyfish/assets/60115638/498fc3cc-83ac-4cd1-8541-8db57fe7c55f)

-## (Optional) Extra Credit
-- Add another part to your jellyfish.
-This can be something real (ex: crown jellyfish and lions mane jellyfish have some pretty crazy features that might be fun to recreate) or whatever zany alien jellyfish addition you can imagine!
-- Refine one of the existing parts (ex: adding scalloped edges and dents/puckering to the bell of the jellyfish)
-- Render your jellyfish (a good place to start is watching [part 4](https://www.youtube.com/watch?v=1Ph-7ZpN5oY) and [part 5](https://www.youtube.com/watch?v=mCQPDf-bupY) of Entagma's Houdini in 5 Minutes series where they briefly cover rendering basics
-- Add some flair to your scene by adding a background (ex: coral or rock formations)
-## Submission
-- Fork this repository
-- Update your README
-    - Please delete the assignment README text
-    - A description of your project
-    - A video of your animated jellyfish ([video](https://www.youtube.com/watch?v=gXtDd1lPDmc) of how to save a video of your viewport out of Houdini)
-- Create a pull request to this repository
-- Submit your Houdini file to Canvas along with a link to your pull request (Don't upload your houdini files to github -- it's a pain to upload big/binary files.
-Just canvas is fine!)